-DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS tries to repair all the errors being reported by the application.
-However, the integrity of database objects is not promised as some data may be compromised or found to be missing once the command is executed.
+Running DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS option tries to repair all the database consistency errors.
+However, the database objects’ integrity is not promised as some data may be compromised or found missing once the command is executed.
 There are some warning messages associated with REPAIR_ALLOW_DATA_LOSS.
 These warnings include:

-The primary method for recovering the database from errors being reported by database console commands is to restore the database from last known good backup as recommended by Microsoft.
+- The primary method for recovering the database from errors being reported by database console commands is to restore the database from the last known good backup as recommended by Microsoft.
 This emergency option is recommended only in case it is impossible to restore from backup.

-Always remember to change the state of the database to Emergency mode before initiating the repair process.
+- Always remember to change the state of the database to Emergency mode before initiating the repair process.
 It is suggested to retrieve all possible data from critical database tables or other objects and save them at an offsite location.

-What Happens to the Database when REPAIR ALLOW DATA LOSS is executed?
+What Happens to the Database when REPAIR_ALLOW_DATA_LOSS is Executed?

-If SQL Server database recovery is unsuccessful due to transaction log corruption, the log is rebuilt.
+- If SQL Server database recovery is unsuccessful due to transaction log corruption, the log is rebuilt.
 The sudden rebuilding procedure could lead to transactional inconsistencies.

-Database pages that are marked inaccessible due to I/O checksum errors are used by DBCC CHECKDB pretending as if the errors have not occurred.
+- Database pages that are marked inaccessible due to I/O checksum errors are used by DBCC CHECKDB , pretending as if the errors have not occurred.
 This entire procedure accelerates the prospects of database recovery to a remarkable extent.

 Benefits of Stellar Repair for MS SQL

-The tool recovers database tables, index, triggers, rules, defaults, keys, and other objects
+- Repairs database tables, index, triggers, rules, defaults, keys, and other objects

-Apart from recovering corrupt items, it also recovers deleted records from the SQL tables
+- Can recover deleted records from the SQL tables

-It supports SQL Server database 2017, 2016, 2014, 2012, 2008 and lower versions
+- Supports SQL Server database 2019, 2017, 2016, 2014, 2012, 2008, and lower versions

-How Stellar Repair for MS SQL Works?
+How Stellar Repair for MS SQL Software Works?